"Ted Horrell & the Monday Night Card are an aural breath of fresh air...the artist subverts expectations entirely."

 "There's a touch of early R.E.M. or the Wallflowers on songs like "Waking Up Is Hard To Do" and "Tension in This Town."
 But make no mistake: This is still very much contemporary rock-and-roll, even if there are other genres mixed in." - Chris Shaw, Memphis Flyer

-For nearly 20 years, Ted Horrell has written compelling, memorable songs and collaborated with talented musicians to record them.
+For nearly 20 years, Ted Horrell has been collaborating with musical friends to play and record his original songs.
 His current band, The Monday Night Card (named after the once-weekly professional wrestling matches held at the Mid-South Coliseum in Memphis when he was growing up), blends complex harmonies and tasteful, creative instrumentation to make new music and interpret songs from Horrell's constantly growing repertoire.

 Singer-songwriter and guitarist Ted Horrell has been a voice in the Memphis music scene for two decades.
 His backing group, The Monday Night Card, features Casey Smith on bass with long-time Memphis music fixture David Twombly on drums.
-Background vocals from local talents Natalie Duncan and Amy Gunnell add texture and soul to Horrell’s original songs and the band's choice covers, while violinist Anna Pearson weaves rich musical lines into the mix.
+Vocalists Natalie Duncan and Amy Gunnell add texture and soul to Horrell’s original songs and the band's choice covers.
+The core band is often augmented by some combination of percussionist Dallas Pope, saxophonist Dru Davison, and violinist Anna Pearson.
 The result is a harmony-laden sound influenced by Laurel Canyon bands like The Byrds, The Mamas and the Papas, and Crosby, Stills, Nash, and Young with hints of Stax-era soul and new wave thrown into the mix.
 Horrell’s songwriting and performance style have evoked comparisons to Elvis Costello, Marshall Crenshaw, and early R.E.M.
-The band’s tight, punchy sound, layers of harmony, and Horrell’s compelling and memorable songwriting combine for engaging performances of thoughtfully constructed songs.
+The band’s tight, punchy sound, layers of harmony, and Horrell’s compelling and memorable songwriting combine for engaging performances of thoughtful songs.